CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/user-guide/faq.md

     No, you cannot delete any uploaded file (refer to [File deletion](../../concepts/distributed-file-storage/#file-deletion)).
 Best is to mark the file as "deleted" so no one can access it.
 If the file contains sensitive data, please explain the situation in an email to the helpdesk.

     ##### last change 2024-12-08 by Ivo Leist [:fontawesome-brands-github:](https://github.com/IvoLeist)

+## File download

+??? faq "Can I download multiple files at once?"

+    No, you have to download each selected file individually.

+    ##### last change 2024-12-08 by Ivo Leist [:fontawesome-brands-github:](https://github.com/IvoLeist)

+??? faq "Downloading each file one by one with the browser is a bit tedious, you have an idea?"

+    I would suggest to use tools like `wget` or `curl` to download multiple files as soon you got the URLs from the file download modal.

+    ##### last change 2024-12-08 by Ivo Leist [:fontawesome-brands-github:](https://github.com/IvoLeist)

+??? faq "Why do you not support the download of multiple files at once in a zip?"

+    The files are directly donwloaded from the S3 bucket.
+    Temporarily storing them on the server to bundle them into a zip file would introduce additional complexity, increase server load, and potentially pose security risks.

+    ##### last change 2024-12-08 by Ivo Leist [:fontawesome-brands-github:](https://github.com/IvoLeist)